waris1hezb/MotionInput-UnityLibrary/README.md

 To quickly get started, follow these steps:

-1. Open the 'Demo' scene located at `Assets/Scenes/Demo.unity`.
+1. Open the 'Test Scene' scene located at `Assets/Scenes/TestScene.unity`.

 2. Create a 3D object in the scene.